bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 either be loaded automatically when a matching controller/method is called, or you can manually call each set as needed.

-.. important:: Make sure that when using the ``reset_validation()`` method you pass ``true`` as a parameter.
-If you do not then all the validation rules loaded from the config file will be cleared as well!

 How to save your rules
 ======================